 - 3 cloves garlic, minced

 - 3 cups breadcrumbs (refer to post for fine breadcrumbs versus panko)

 - 1 tablespoon paprika

-- Oil for frying
+- Vegetable oil for frying

-- Roll the tofu mixture in your hands to form and ball and then roll into the panko crumbs
+- While heating the oil to 350 degrees, use a small scoop (about two teaspoons) to portion the meatballs equally.
+Roll the mixture in your hands to form and ball and then roll into the breadcrumbs.

 - Add the meatballs to the oil a few at a time; allow the meatballs to cook until they turn a deep brown colour - about 5 minutes.

-- Pour your favourite sauce over the meatballs and bake for 30 minutes at 350 degrees
+- Remove from the oil and place in a baking dish.
+Pour your favourite sauce over the meatballs and bake for 30 minutes at 350 degrees.

 - Once you remove the meatballs from the oil, drain on paper towel and allow to completely cool if you plan to freeze them.
 Freeze in a single layer to avoid sticking.

 In a hurry?
 Save this recipe to your Pinterest board for quick and easy reference!
 Click HERE!